nestjs/docs.nestjs.com/content/recipes/swagger.md

 In order to allow `SwaggerModule` to support multi-spec, your application must be written with modular approach.
 The `createDocument()` method takes in a 3rd argument: `extraOptions` which is an object where a property `include` expects an array of modules.

-You can setup mltiple specifications support as shown below:
+You can setup multiple specifications support as shown below:

 ```typescript
 import { NestFactory } from '@nestjs/core';